binarytrails/ring-api/README.md

 * ~~Register callbacks~~
 * ~~Define python callbacks API~~
 * Segment wrappers into multiple files
+* Decide whether to use REST + Sockets or only Sockets (and which ones)
-* Select a multi-threaded RESTful server [See: Wiki](https://github.com/sevaivanov/ring-api/wiki/Questions#restful-http-server)
+* Freezed: Select a multi-threaded RESTful server [See: Wiki](https://github.com/sevaivanov/ring-api/wiki/Questions#restful-http-server)
-* Define RESTful API standards [See: Wiki](https://github.com/sevaivanov/ring-api/wiki/Architecture#layout)
+* Freezed: Define RESTful API standards [See: Wiki](https://github.com/sevaivanov/ring-api/wiki/Architecture#layout)
 * Write how call client from Ring-daemon with *--without-dbus* option
 * Rewrite interfaces definitions from */usr/include/dring/*: